Hawaii Bound

 Yes, you can find Asian markets on the mainland.
 You can even order poi over the internet.
 But the real island flavors come alive when marinated in the humid, salty-sweet atmosphere of Hawaii.
 None of the recipes taste quite the same on the mainland.
 Believe me, I’ve tried.

-When I talk to others who are living far from their native homes, there is always a dish that they long for, a little comfort food that they can taste with their eyes closed.
+their eyes closed.
 Food means family and friends and a little bite of home can trigger all those complicated and wonderful feelings, transporting us back to time when we couldn’t see over the tabletop.

 My husband teases me that we eat our way around the island, stopping at little hole in the wall places to sample everything from manaupua to shave ice to guri-guri to malasadas.
 My son just opens his mouth and swallows it all and often goes for seconds or thirds or fourths with the gluttony of a bottomless teenage male.
 My daughter is much more cautious.
 She sniffs at things, pokes at them, nibbles at the edges, often saying no thank you until I can get her to actually try a bite.
 But put some music on and she’s out there swaying and swinging her hula hips with the best of them.